denkhaus/agent-config/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make changes and validate with `cue vet`
+3. Make changes and validate with `mage cueVersion:validate`
 4. Test in development environment
 5. Submit pull request